 One possible catch in using your phone to give your presentation is that you probably use your phone for a lot of other things that might get in the way.
 Before you begin, make sure you turn off an alarms, calls or notifications that may pop up during your show.
 It’s not very professional to have a Facebook notification or a chat request interrupt your presentation.

-So next time a boss or professor gives you the chance to make an impromptu speech or presentation, you can be ready with only your phone.
-Are there times when you may not even that that?
+So next time a boss or professor gives you the chance to make a Presentation Using Your Smartphone.
+Are there times when you may not even that?
 Explore the use of an online flipbook, which would let you access your digital graphics from anywhere and doesn’t rely on you having files or a device with you.